web1n/android_device_xiaomi_elish/README.md

 Xiaomi Pad 5 Pro (elish) Device Tree for Android 14 LineageOS 21.0

-## Which not work

-- GPS
-- SEPolicy

 ## How to flash

 You will lose all user data after flashing LineageOS.
 Remember to back it up in a safe place.
 I warned you.